 Middle Part with Flipped Up Ends

-Gabrielle Union's middle-parted flipped style is still in a do in my book and is starting to reemerge among those leaning into some of the popular trends from the 2000s.
+Gabrielle Union's middle-parted flipped style is still a do in my book and is starting to reemerge among those leaning into some of the popular trends from the 2000s.
 To recreate this look, all you need is a flat iron to bump your ends upward.